 How do you know if it’s the actual sugar that’s the issue, your habits around food or something to do with your environment (e.g. you work in an office environment that could be mistaken for a cake warzone!)?

-Just the process of doing this test will help you understand your relationship with the sweet stuff and identify where you are on this slippery (and very elusive) sugar addiction scale.
+Just the process of doing this test will help you understand your relationship with the sweet stuff and identify where you are with things.

 How to use this test?